-Up early with a heavy head, we board the huge train that we had got off yesterday – the London train – in an irritating morning drizzle, to travel the one final stop down to the end of the country.
+Up early with a heavy head, we head back to St Erth’s small station to board the London train that we had got off yesterday in an irritating morning drizzle.
+We travel the one final stop down to the end of the line.

 We walk through Penzance to pick-up a rental car.
-I talk vaguely of pirates and light English operettas.
+I talk vaguely to Giristroula of pirates and light English operettas.

-As I am an appalling driver, nervous and myopic, the keys are handed to Passepartout.
+As I am an appalling driver, nervous and myopic, the keys are handed to the Greek.

 After several other heart-in-mouth moments as she grapples with the driving on the left concept, and with probably a score of old men in leather driving gloves and checked flat caps left behind us, driven into ditches, we reach Land’s End.